 Final thoughts on April in Japan and what to wear

 The key to dressing for Japan in April is layering.
-Bring versatile clothing that will keep you comfortable from morning to evening.
+Bring versatile clothing in complementary colours that will keep you stylish and warm from morning to evening.

 Comfortable shoes are also essential for long days of sightseeing, and don’t miss the chance to wear traditional Japanese clothing like a kimono or yukata.